 Emergency & Disaster Global Health

-Our postdoctorate EDGH Fellowship Program is a two-year training program that fosters the clinical expertise, experience, and readiness for future clinical experts in the above disciplines and concentrations.
-Additionally, our Visiting International Professorship Program provides selected global colleagues the opportunity to participate in UT Southwestern learning, observe clinically, and teach our faculty and fellows about their country’s health and medical infrastructure.
+Additionally, our division offers a Visiting International Professorship Program that provides selected global colleagues with the opportunity to participate in UT Southwestern learning, clinical observation while educating our Department faculty and fellows about their own country’s health and medical infrastructure.